gundurraga/TextAnalysis-API/docs/en/api_reference.md

 ## Additional Notes

-- The API is designed for use with English text.
+- The API is optimized for English text.
 Results for non-English text may vary in accuracy.
 - The maximum allowed length for input text is 10,000 characters.
 - The summarization feature works best with longer texts (>100 words).
 - Entity recognition may not catch all entities and can occasionally misclassify entities.

 ## Support

-For support, please open an issue on the project's GitHub repository.
+For support or to report issues, please open an issue on the project's GitHub repository.